pktherock/Myappsample/README.md

-This repo is just to lrarning purpose
+This repo is just for self lrarning purpose
-MyApp
-This is my App